'Top Gun: Maverick' Won't Stream Yet (and It'll Probably Take Months More)

 Top Gun: Maverick hit cinemas in time for Memorial Day's kickoff of summer.
-Riding the lift of glowing reviews and a surge of moviegoers flocking to big blockbusters, it surpassed $1 billion at the box office worldwide to become the year's top-grossing movie.
+Riding the lift of glowing reviews and a surge of moviegoers flocking to big blockbusters, the Tom Cruise-starring sequel surpassed $1 billion at the box office worldwide to become the year's top-grossing movie.

 But way back in July, it eclipsed 45 days in theaters -- that's the point when other movies by the same studio became available to stream.
 But Top Gun: Maverick still isn't streaming, even as other ways to watch it at home are coming into land.